 Plenty of investment opportunities exist today for people looking to grow their wealth and maximize their returns.
-Whether you’re a veteran or a new general partner running an investment fund, it’s important you brush up on your trade to instill confidence in your prospects so they choose to invest with you.
+Whether you’re a veteran or a new general partner looking to start an investment fund, it’s important you brush up on your trade to instill confidence in your prospects so they choose to invest with you.

-We’ll touch on how funds work, their different types, how they’re structured, the benefits and risks of being involved with one, and what legal issues to consider.
+We’ll touch on how funds work, their different types, how they’re structured, the benefits and risks of being involved with one, what legal issues to consider, and of course, how to start a real estate investment fund in just 10 steps.

 What is a real estate investment fund?